CCurl/S2/README.md

 *** FLOATING POINT ***
-0-9e (--n)        n: a floating point number f+   (a b--n)     n: a+b f-   (a b--n)     n: a-b f*   (a b--n)     n: a*b
+0-9e (--n)        n: a floating point number ff   (a--b)       b: int a converted to float fi   (a--b)       b: float a converted to int f+   (a b--n)     n: a+b f-   (a b--n)     n: a-b f*   (a b--n)     n: a*b